faizancodes/COVID-19-X-Ray-Classification/README.md

 # COVID-19-X-Ray-Classification
 Utilizing Deep Learning to detect COVID-19 and Viral Pneumonia from x-ray images

-View file `COVID-19 X-Ray Classification.ipynb` for all the code involved in this project

 Dataset can be downloaded from https://www.kaggle.com/tawsifurrahman/covid19-radiography-database

 This project also uses COVID-19 X-Rays from https://www.kaggle.com/nabeelsajid917/covid-19-x-ray-10000-images?